threefoldtecharchive/jumpscaleX_archived/Jumpscale/sal/kvm/readme.txt

 or in jshell

-import JumpscaleLib.lib.kvm
+import lib.kvm
 j.sal.kvm.initPhysicalBridges(pubinterface="<pubinterface_name_on_host>")

 Creating vnetworks in libvirt

-import JumpscaleLib.lib.kvm
+import lib.kvm
 j.sal.kvm.initLibvirtNetwork()

 Sample code

-import JumpscaleLib.lib.kvm
+import lib.kvm
 j.sal.kvm.create('test-ubuntu', 'ubuntu1404')

 where ‘test-ubuntu’ is your VM name, and ‘ubuntu1404’ is the image name